alexMtzRivero/SigloCallengeFrontend/README.md

 # :globe_with_meridians: Siglo frontend coding Challenge
 Small coding task to complete the interview process for [Siglo](https://www.siglo.com)

-⚠ This repository is the frontend part of a full stack task, to have the full project runing also clone [this repo](https://github.com/alexMtzRivero/SigloChallengeBackend)
+⚠ This repository is the frontend part of a full stack task, to have the full project running also clone [this repo](https://github.com/alexMtzRivero/SigloChallengeBackend)

 ### Getting started
 To run this project just do like a normal vue project, just execute